 From 2008, when I first published this review, until 2015, I never met a Rosetta Stone student who could ask me a useful question like “What’s your name?” in the language they were studying.
-So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For everyone I’ve met (and I’ve met hundreds, perhaps thousands of language learners), Rosetta Stone does not work.”
+So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For almost everyone I’ve met (and I’ve met hundreds, perhaps thousands of language learners), Rosetta Stone does not work.”

-Summary of these Rosetta Stone reviews: “Rosetta Stone doesn’t work for most people.”
+Summary of these Rosetta Stone reviews: “Rosetta Stone still doesn’t work for most people.”

 I wish I didn’t have to say that, because the people who work at Rosetta Stone are a great, talented bunch of people.
 Hopefully they will eventually develop language-learning programs that really work.

 What Works Better Than Rosetta Stone?

-There are two companies with programs that work much better than Rosetta Stone.
+Two companies offer programs that work much better than Rosetta Stone.
 They are Pimsleur and Language101.com.

 If you are learning Japanese, you will want to read our Rosetta Stone review for Japanese.
 There’s a link to it near the bottom of this page.